Committed to Doing What's Right

-Each Chesapeake director or employee, regardless of position, must abide by Chesapeake’s Code of Business Conduct, which is structured around our five core values.
+Each Chesapeake director or employee, regardless of position, must abide by Chesapeake’s Code of Business Conduct (the "Code"), which is structured around our five core values.
 To help employees understand expectations around the Code, the company regularly hosts training sessions, and all new employees learn about the Code during their new employee onboarding process.
-Senior management also communicates with employees about the Code and related policies during Town Halls and other company meetings.
+Senior management also communicates with employees about the Code and related policies during company meetings.

 Beyond enterprise-wide Code training, Chesapeake hosts specialized compliance training sessions tailored to certain employees’ job functions and work types.
 These sessions offer targeted guidance on important topics such as conflicts of interest, business gifts and entertainment, anti-corruption and fair competition.